-The slums of this part of town was a hotbed of vice and violence and were also the site of the most famous unsolved crimes in history: the Jack the Ripper murders.
+The slums of this part of town were a hotbed of vice and violence and were also the site of the most famous unsolved crimes in history: the Jack the Ripper murders.

-Jack the Ripper was a prolific serial killer in London’s Whitechapel district who is responsible for the brutal slayings of at least 5 women.
+Jack the Ripper was a prolific serial killer in London’s Whitechapel district who was responsible for the brutal slayings of at least 5 women.

 His true identity has never been solved which is part of what makes his crimes so famous.

 To find out more - and maybe solve the mystery yourself - check out our web page HERE.

 Or better yet, come with us on our Jack the Ripper Tour, and let us take you back in time as we walk in the footsteps of London’s most famous mystery.

 Experience one of London's Most Unique Cinemas